goFrendiAsgard/zaruba/docs/configuration.md

 # ⚙️ Configuration
 <!--endTocHeader-->

-There are several environment variables you can use to control Zaruba's behavior:
+You can configure Zaruba's behavior by using several environment variables:

 * `ZARUBA_HOME` Location of your Zaruba installation directory.
 Default to `${HOME}/.zaruba`.
 * `ZARUBA_BIN` Location of your Zaruba executable binary.
 Default to `${HOME}/.zaruba/zaruba`.